 Burning Nights CRPS Support

-Victoria Abbott-Fleming qualified as a non-practising barrister and was Called to the Bar in 2002.
-Soon after starting lecturing in 2003, Victoria suffered what seemed a simple accident at work.
-However this very quickly turned complex.
-Eventually after 7 months she was diagnosed with Complex Regional Pain Syndrome (CRPS) in her right leg.
+Victoria Abbott-Fleming qualified as a non-practising barrister in 2002, however shortly after starting lecturing in 2003, Victoria suffered a seemingly a simple accident at work, which very quickly turned complex.
+Eventually she was diagnosed with Complex Regional Pain Syndrome (CRPS) in her leg.

-Following her 1st amputation, she suffered with several pneumonias and eventually contracted Swine Flu while on holiday in January 2014.
-After returning to the UK it was found that her sciatic nerve was torn causing her to be again diagnosed with CRPS in her only leg.
-Unfortunately after 9 months she needed her left leg amputated above the knee, leaving her confined to a wheelchair and unable to use prosthetics.
+Following her amputation, she eventually contracted Swine Flu while on holiday in 2014 & upon returning to the UK it was found that she had nerve damage causing the CRPS to spread & was again diagnosed with CRPS in her only leg.
+Unfortunately after 9 months her left leg needed amputating above the knee, leaving her confined to a wheelchair and unable to use prosthetics.

-Victoria is now the Founder and Chair of Trustees of a UK charity, Burning Nights CRPS Support, dedicated to supporting everyone affected by CRPS as well as raising awareness amongst the healthcare, legal professionals and the public.
+Victoria is now the Founder & Chair of Burning Nights CRPS Support charity dedicated to supporting everyone affected by CRPS as well as raising awareness.

 Living with Complex Regional Pain Syndrome (CRPS) & Bilateral Amputation

-Complex Regional Pain Syndrome (CRPS) is a multi-systemic and progressive chronic condition that affects 1 in 3,800 people.
-Discover Victoria’s personal life story of living with aggressive CRPS following an accident which has caused her to need both legs amputated above the knee as a result of severe ulceration.
-Due to the ongoing CRPS she has not been able to rehabilitate onto prosthetics leaving her confined to a wheelchair.
-Learn and understand how Victoria has coped with her condition as well as overcoming severe disability and how she has turned a 13 year nightmare into a positive by setting up a UK-wide charity, Burning Nights CRPS Support, to raise awareness for this life-changing condition as well as helping and supporting anyone affected by CRPS.
+Discover Victoria’s journey of living with aggressive Complex Regional Pain Syndrome (CRPS) that caused her to need both legs amputated above the knee, leaving her confined to a wheelchair.
+Learn how Victoria has coped with her condition & disability and how she has turned a 14 year nightmare into a positive by founding a UK charity, Burning Nights CRPS Support, to raise awareness and supporting all those affected by CRPS.